Madis0/sodium-fabric-translations/README.md

 ### Keeping up to date

-- [Prism Launcher](https://prismlauncher.org/) can directly install and update Sodium and this pack
+- [Modrinth App](https://modrinth.com/app) and [Prism Launcher](https://prismlauncher.org/) can directly install and update Sodium and this pack
 - [CurseForge Launcher](https://www.curseforge.com/download/app) can directly install and update this pack, but Sodium must be installed manually
 - [Modpacks that include this pack](https://legacy.curseforge.com/minecraft/texture-packs/translations-for-sodium/relations/dependents?filter-related-dependents=6) can manage the updating for you, as long as you keep the modpack itself up to date